bwsw/sj-platform/SJDocs/source/Tutorial.rst

    An **engine** is required to start a module.
 A module can not process data without an engine.

    It is a base of the system that provides the I/O functionality.
 It uses module settings for data processing.
+We will upload an engine jar file per each module in a pipeline.

 .. figure:: _static/engine.png
    :scale: 110%